Integrating contactless credit and debit payment with Transit

 Advantages: Can be deployed without any technical knowledge from transit system staff

-Drawbacks: Does not include fare information telling riders how much the trip will cost; cannot be deployed if a transit system provides a GTFS-Fares V2 dataset without a fare_media_type=3 value
+Drawbacks: Does not include fare information telling riders how much the trip will cost; cannot be deployed if a transit system also provides a GTFS-Fares V2 dataset without a fare_media_type=3 value; cannot be used by apps other than Transit

 If you have any questions, please don’t hesitate to contact us.